 * Dashed vertical lines illustrate pharmacokinetic changes that were used to inform dosing recommendations.
 Dosing recommendations were also informed by clinical considerations [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

-The effects of level of renal impairment, age, body weight, level of hepatic impairment, gender, and ethnic origin on the pharmacokinetics of apixaban are summarized in Figure 3.
+The effects of level of renal impairment, age, body weight, and level of hepatic impairment on the pharmacokinetics of apixaban are summarized in Figure 3.

 A study in healthy subjects comparing the pharmacokinetics in males and females showed no meaningful difference.